SGSVertigo/vertigo-instructions/vertigo_blog.md

 ![](Tortional Pendulum.jpg)

-You’ll note a dominant frequency of around 1Hz, given that my typical stride is about this gives me a walking speed of around:
+You’ll note a dominant frequency of around 1Hz, given that my typical stride is just under 2m this gives me a walking speed of around:

 V = f λ
-V = 1Hz x
+V = 1Hz x 2m
+V = 2m/s

 A value confirmed with Vertigo's other analysis features.

-But the graph has posed more questions than it has answered.
-And as ever with IRIS projects, the answer is not in the back of a book.
+But the graph has posed more questions than it has answered and, as ever with IRIS projects, the answer is not in the back of a book.

 So:
 What do the other frequencies relate to?